vvvv/The-Gray-Book/reference/hde/instashare.md

-# InstaShare
+# Show & Tell

-The InstaShare extension allows you to quickly share screenshots of your renderings with the world.
+The Show & Tell extension allows you to quickly share screenshots of your renderings with the world.

 Press <span class="keyseq"><kbd>Alt</kbd><kbd>I</kbd></span> to open it.